This "Ex Destroyer" TikTok Workout Will Leave You Breathless Like Your Ex Never Could

 Insta- j.banks54 🔥🏋🏽♂️ #fyp #fitness #weightloss #goldsgymcrofton

-ISSA-certified personal trainer Jay Banks took to TikTok offering up a workout made of six fiery moves reminding us that our exes "didn't deserve" us.
-Most of Banks's moves are bodyweight exercises - with the exception of "ram his a** with a chair" - so they can be done whenever you'd like to let off some steam or are trying to stop yourself from texting your ex.
+ISSA-certified personal trainer Jay Banks took to TikTok offering up a workout made of six fiery moves reminding us that our exes "don't deserve" us.
+Most of Banks's moves are bodyweight exercises - with the exception of "ram his a** with the chair" - so they can be done whenever you'd like to let off some steam or you're trying to stop yourself from texting your ex.
 I did only one set of each of these workouts, and to my surprise it takes a lot of core stability to hold my middle fingers steady for the "f*** him lunges."

 Ex-Destroyer Workout